 - For Payment.
 We may use and disclose your health information to bill and collect for the treatment and services we provide to you.
 We may send your health information to an insurance company or other third party for the payment purposes including to a collection service.
 We may also disclose your medical information to another health care provider or payor of health care for the payment activities of that entity.
 For example, when you ask for treatment, we will use your information to verify that you have insurance coverage.
 After you have received service, a bill which identifies you and contains your diagnosis and the procedures performed will be sent to your insurer or to you.

 - For Health Care Operations.
 We may use and disclose your health information for health care operations.
 These uses and disclosures are necessary to operate our facility, to make sure you receive competent, quality health care, and to maintain and improve the quality of health care we provide.
-We may also provide your health information to various governmental or accreditation entities, such as the Joint Commission on Accreditation of Healthcare Organizations, to maintain our license and accreditation.
+We may also provide your health information to various governmental or accreditation entities, such as Healthcare Organizations, to maintain our license and accreditation.
 We may also disclose your medical information to another health care provider or payor for certain health care operations activities of that entity, if that entity also has a relationship with you.
 In addition, we may disclose your medical information to any of the entities included in our organized health care arrangement for purposes of health care operations of the organized health care arrangement.
 For example, we may use your health information to review the skills of our health care professionals, to conduct training or education programs, and to perform quality reviews of our treatment protocols.

 - Incidental Uses and Disclosures.
 We may occasionally inadvertently use or disclose your medical information when such use or disclosure is incident to another use or disclosure that is permitted or required by law.
 For example, while we have safeguards in place to protect against others overhearing our conversations that take place between doctors, nurses or other personnel, there may be times that such conversations are in fact overheard.
 Please be assured, however, that we have appropriate safeguards in place to avoid such situations, and others, as much as possible.